kantega/htmx-workshop/README.md

 Spring MVC:```response.setHeader("HX-Trigger", "cart-updated");```
 .NET: ```Response.Headers.Add("HX-trigger", "cart-updated");```

-Implement HTMX Event Listener: In the shopping cart component, add an HTMX event listener to listen for the custom event defined in the server response header, so that it fetches the updated shopping cart from `/webshop/cart`.
+Implement HTMX Event Listener: In the shopping cart component in the index file, add an HTMX event listener (hx-trigger) to listen for the custom event defined in the server response header, so that it fetches the updated shopping cart from `/webshop/cart`.

+**Test that it works**
+You would have to restart the application to apply the changes made on server.
+Try adding a product to the cart, and the cart should be updated without having to do a manual page reload.

 **Resources**